We use cookies for behaviour analytics. Learn more

 Ex-Goldman Sachs Equity Research · Ex-J.P.
 Morgan Wealth Management · CFA Charterholder

 A.L.
-Capital Advisory estimates, April 2026.
+Capital Advisory estimates, July 2026, verified against Q1 2026 earnings.
 Company guidance: Rheinmetall IR · LMT IR.
 Not investment advice.

 European security spending crossed a threshold in 2025 that no serious observer believes will reverse.
 All 32 NATO allies met the 2% of GDP spending target simultaneously for the first time in the alliance's history.
 European and Canadian allies collectively increased defence budgets by 20% year-over-year to a combined $574 billion.
 At the Hague Summit, those same governments then committed to reaching 5% of GDP by 2035 — effectively tripling the prior commitment and placing Europe's aggregate defence spending trajectory on a course that will require hundreds of billions in additional annual procurement for the next decade.